-The 14th October 2017 Mogadishu bombing is the most significant terrorist incident that has occurred in the Horn of Africa yet.
+The October14, 2017 Mogadishu bombing is the most significant terrorist incident that has occurred in the Horn of Africa yet.
 The death of at least 300 people, the injury of hundreds, and the scale of destruction to buildings, roads, and other infrastructure, have been attributed to the explosion of twin bombs, in Hodan and Madina districts of Somalia’s capital, Mogadishu.
 Hodan bore the brunt of the attack.

-Media reports indicate that a car loaded with hundreds of kilogrammes of both home-made and military grade exploded in Hodan at about 4 pm.
+Media reports indicate that a car loaded with hundreds of kilograms of both home-made and military grade explosives exploded in Hodan at about 4 pm.
 The explosion happened in a busy area of Mogadishu, by an intersection of a frequently used road.
 There were fires.
 Falling debris.
 Chaos and confusion.
 The attack sent shock waves in the region, with governments of neighbouring countries heightening security and surveillance within their borders.
 While witnesses and responders described the incident, and the associated scenes as horrifying, revolting, and shocking, an act of terror like this one was not entirely unexpected.

-Weimeng Yeo, a terrorism risk modeller, indicated, at the start of 2017, that terrorist acts will be “more ambitious and sophisticated” this year.
+Weimeng Yeo, a terrorism risk modeller, indicated, at the start of 2017 that terrorist acts will be “more ambitious and sophisticated” this year.
 In an article titled ‘Four trends in global terrorism threats in 2017,’ Yeo noted that these kinds of attack would target areas of high population density.
 This Mogadishu incident is not the first time terrorists have detonated more than one bomb almost simultaneously in eastern Africa.
-In 1998, al-Qaida truck-bombed two US embassies, in Nairobi, Kenya’s capital, and in Dar es Salaam (Tanzania’s commercial capital).
+In 1998, al Qaida truck-bombed two US embassies, in Nairobi, Kenya’s capital, and in Dar es Salaam (Tanzania’s commercial capital).
 At least 213 people died, and more than 3,000 were injured in the Nairobi attack.
 11 people were killed, and at least 85 people were injured in Dar es Salaam.
 More people died in Mogadishu blast than the combined number of those who died in Nairobi and Dar es Salaam.
 The attacker(s) used trucks as contact weapons involving explosives to shore up their legitimacy and credibility.
-The Mogadishu blast (coming about a decade since the al-Shabaab insurgency took root in Somalia, and on the back of concerted efforts to curtail the group’s activities in Somalia) seems like a well-done-pat-on-the-back event to mark al-Shabaab’s 10 anniversary.
+The Mogadishu blast (coming about a decade since the al Shabab insurgency took root in Somalia, and on the back of concerted efforts to curtail the group’s activities in Somalia) seems like a well-done-pat-on-the-back event to mark al Shabab’s 10 anniversary.

 Beheadings are rare though.
 The group prefers deadlier methods such as armed assaults.
 According to the 2017 Global Terrorism Index, this kind of assaults delivers “5.5 deaths per assault,” one average.
 Explosives, in contrast, are only half as effective as armed assaults, with an estimated “2.6 deaths per assault.”